dg1234uk/garmin-fpl-to-skydemon/README.md

 ## Usage

-Both scripts are designed to operate independently.
+The scripts are designed to operate independently.
 Each script accepts optional arguments specifying the input and output directories.
 In the absence of these arguments, they default to `./input` and `./output` respectively.

 Run the Garmin to SkyDemon waypoints conversion script with: